authelia/authelia/BREAKING.md

 and read this documentation before upgrading.
 This is where you will get information about breaking changes and about what you should do to overcome those changes.

+## Breaking in v4.10.0

+* Revert of `users_filter` purpose.
+This option now represents the complete search filter again, meaning there is no more automatic filter computation based on username.
+This gives the most flexibility.
+For instance, this allows administrators to choose whether they want the users to be able to sign in with username or email.

 ## Breaking in v4.7.0

 * `logs_level` configuration key has been renamed to `log_level`.